 The consolidated group and the parent entity assess impairment at each reporting date by evaluating conditions specific to the entities that may lead to impairment of assets.
 Where an impairment trigger exists, the recoverable amount of the asset is determined.
-Impairment has been recognised where these assets are not expected to be recoverable (Note 4(b)).
+Impairment has been recognised where these assets are not expected to be recoverable (Note 5(b)).
 In respect of the remaining assets no impairment has been recognised.
 This is mostly due from the company's invested in or other related parties, or investments in unlisted entities.
-The reasons as to why these assets are or are not considered impaired are set out in Note 8 of the financial report.